core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option.
 A server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, e.g., after a device reboot.
 A client has to be ready to perform the challenge-response based on the Echo Option if a server starts it.

 It is the role of the server application to define under what circumstances Sender Sequence Numbers lose synchronization.
 This can include experiencing a "large enough" gap D = (SN2 - SN1), between the Sender Sequence Number SN1 of the latest accepted group request from a client and the Sender Sequence Number SN2 of a group request just received from that client.
-However, a client may send several unicast requests to different group members as protected with the pairwise mode, which may result in the server experiencing the gap D in a relatively short time.
+However, a client may send several unicast requests to different group members as protected in pairwise mode, which may result in the server experiencing the gap D in a relatively short time.
 This would induce the server to perform more challenge-response exchanges than actually needed.

 In order to ameliorate this, the server may rely on a trade-off between the Sender Sequence Number gap D and a time gap T = (t2 - t1), where t1 is the time when the latest group request from a client was accepted and t2 is the time when the latest group request from that client has been received, respectively.
 Then, the server can start a challenge-response when experiencing a time gap T larger than a given, preconfigured threshold.
 Also, the server can start a challenge-response when experiencing a Sender Sequence Number gap D greater than a different threshold, computed as a monotonically increasing function of the currently experienced time gap T.